100% Smartphone Scanning Accuracy Improves Shopper Satisfaction

 Also, certain product barcodes such as on fresh produce offered awkward shelf angles, and could not be scanned using the open source scanning software.
 In many instances, shoppers faced problems scanning barcodes that were directly printed on products, on curved surfaces and obscured or damaged labels.

-Fast, error-free smartphone scanning integrated with enterprise support
+Fast, error-free smartphone scanning integrated with Enterprise-Level Success

 Instacart rolled out an extensive proof of concept program, testing the performance of several software-based scanning solutions including Scandit’s barcode scanner SDK.
 The tests included in-store performance measures covering poor lighting, and across a wide range of iOS and Android smartphones.